 “WMT has set the standard by which wilderness first aid courses are judged”.
 Saturday Telegraph 14/1/12 – read the full article online.

 No prior experience is required and anyone without medical training is welcome to attend.
 FFH has been attended by well over 1000 teachers, leaders, travelers, explorers, overland drivers, climbers, divers, field researchers, university staff and many others.
 Where ever you are heading overseas or at sea where there is a risk of injury and illness and medical help is far away, Far From Help training is a essential investment.

 Prescription medications & duration of certification

-You can read about using prescription antibiotics, Diamox (for high altitude) or strong pain killers in text books but the problem remains of how to obtain these supplies, how to use them appropriately and your legal position.
+You can read about using prescription antibiotics, high altitude medicines or strong pain killers in text books but the problem remains of how to obtain these supplies, how to use them appropriately and your legal position.
 FFH training eliminates all these concerns.
 We’ll tell you what medical supplies to take and enable you to obtain them two years post-course through Nomad Travel.
 Our comprehensive manual serves as an essential field aide memoire.
 WMT issues a certificate which is valid for 2 years.

 Far From Help – details & outline programme